freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/find-the-length-of-a-string.md

 `"Alan Peter".length; // 10`

-For example, if we created a variable `var firstName = "Charles"`, we could find out how long the string `"Charles"` is by using the `firstName.length` property.
+For example, if we created a variable `var firstName = "Charles"`, we could find out how long the string `Charles` is by using the `firstName.length` property.

 # --instructions--